subspacecloud/subspace/README.md

 # Remove dnsmasq because it will run inside the container.
 apt-get remove -y dnsmasq

-# Disable systemd-reloved if it blocks port 53.
+# Disable systemd-resolved if it blocks port 53.
 systemctl disable systemd-resolved
 systemctl stop systemd-resolved